Dope It Out Joyfully

 Sunshine on your face.
 Walking or dancing.
 Breathing mindfully or gentle stretching.
 Good quality sleep.
 Cold water on your skin.
 A song from a daughter!!!

 Every single word in my song “Dope Out Immense Years” was written from the heart, shaped by my experience with Milly.
-I suspect they are the words and actions - or close to them - that most dementia carers would choose.

 In the early days, Milly would have been quite happy to keep life simple, as she does now.
 But she felt guilty, always worrying she was being lazy and that she “ought to do something”.